-Wes Nelson Love Island 2018: His VERY Impressive Job, Age And His Ex-Girlfriends Revealed

-Love Island 2018 has it’s first romantic couple in the form of Wes Nelson and Laura Anderson - but what do we really know about the male contestant?

-The ITV2 villa resident, for example, has a REALLY impressive job, probablyly the reason he can afford £1,000 dates, and had a side career in football.
+Dancing On Ice 2019: Love Island’s Wes Nelson’s Age, Impressive Job And Girlfriend Revealed

+Love Island 2018 created hot couple Wes Nelson and Megan Barton-Hanson but it’s time for the reality star to calm down as he competes on Dancing On Ice 2019 with professional skater Vanessa Bauer.

+Competing against the likes of Gemma Collins, Strictly’s James Jordan and Richard Blackwood, Wes will be spending his January performing every Sunday night with hosts Phillip Schofield and Holly Willoughby.

-Here’s everything you need to know about Wes from his career, age and even ex-girlfriends:
+So who is Wes Nelson from Love Island?
+Here’s everything you need to know from his girlfriend Megan, his age and his very impressive job before fame:

-> Love Island Fans Think Laura Anderson Is Lying About Her Age & Here’s The Evidence
+> Gemma Collins Threatens To Quit Dancing On Ice After Vowing To Become Beyonce

+Wes Nelson rose to fame on Love Island in 2018 (PIC: ITV2)

-How old is Wes?
+How old is Wes Nelson?

-Aged just 20, Wes and Laura have an age gap of nine years.
-However, before entering the villa, the Stafforshire lad said he wanted to “find a cougar” to help tame his lifestyle.
+Aged just 20, Wes has had quite the career already since winning Love Island.
+From clothing campaigns to paid Instagram pics, he's managed to earn himself a small fortune.

 Wait for it, Wes is a Electrical and Nuclear Systems Design Engineer.
 Fancy, right?